 We added the next sentence to the manuscript:

-“We condition on surviving to age 15 because 96.7% of homicides occur above that age and because including infant mortality conceals dynamics of mortality at adult ages.”
+“We condition on surviving to age 15 because over 95% of homicides occur above that age and because including infant mortality conceals dynamics of mortality at adult ages.”

-“We condition on surviving to age 15 because including infant mortality conceals dynamics of mortality at adult ages10 and because 96.7% of homicides occur above that age.”

 References:

 Edwards, Ryan D., and Shripad Tuljapurkar.
 "Inequality in life spans and a new perspective on mortality convergence across industrialized countries."
 Population and Development Review31.4 (2005): 645-674.